Toyota Gazoo Racing

 Toyota Gazoo Racing (TGR) is a motorsport division of the Japanese car manufacturer Toyota.
-It competes with and develops technologies for the GR sub-brand of Toyota's sports and performance-oriented production road cars.
+Alongside competition activities, the division develops technologies for the Gazoo Racing (GR) sub-brand of Toyota's sports and performance-oriented production road cars.

 Stylised by the manufacturer as TOYOTA GAZOO Racing, TGR compete most notably as the manufacturer's entries in FIA's World Rally Championship (as TGR WRT), World Endurance Championship and World Rally-Raid Championship.
-Toyota Gazoo Racing Europe is a research and development facility based in Cologne, Germany, with branches in the United Kingdom and Finland.
+Toyota Gazoo Racing Europe (TGR Europe) is a research and development facility based in Cologne, Germany, with branches in the United Kingdom and Finland.

 The GR-branded performance road cars include the GR Supra, the GR Yaris, the GR86, and the GR Corolla.

+TGR entered Formula One with Haas F1 Team as a technical partner.
+The partnership includes aiming to foster the growth of young Japanese drivers, engineers, and mechanics in the sport.